AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <h2>Making a bad impression</h2>

-Ad tech bills advertisers by the "impression," a semi-mythical event, said to occur (by the <a href="http://measurementnow.net/press-release-media-rating-council-updates-viewable-ad-impression-measurement-guidelines/#.V5ELiZMrLOZ">Media Rating Council</a>) when half an advert's pixels are "in view" for one continuous second — two seconds for video ads.
+Agencies bill advertisers by the "impression," a semi-mythical event, said to occur (by the <a href="http://measurementnow.net/press-release-media-rating-council-updates-viewable-ad-impression-measurement-guidelines/#.V5ELiZMrLOZ">Media Rating Council</a>) when half an advert's pixels are "in view" for one continuous second — two seconds for video ads.

-But only <a href="http://www.theatlantic.com/technology/archive/2013/12/welcome-to-the-internet-of-thingies-615-of-web-traffic-is-not-human/282309/">bots "view" half these ads</a> (search engines, etc.; i.e., not humans).
+But <a href="http://www.theatlantic.com/technology/archive/2013/12/welcome-to-the-internet-of-thingies-615-of-web-traffic-is-not-human/282309/">bots (search engines, etc.) "view" half these ads</a>, not humans.
 Another <a href="http://www.adweek.com/news/technology/amount-questionable-online-traffic-will-blow-your-mind-153083">quarter are fraud</a>, in its <a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">many forms</a>.
 And 15% are broken ads that never display at all.

 So, 85 percent of paid-for impressions are either bogus, broken, or bot-hits.
 Reid Tatoris, Co-Founder of <a href="http://areyouahuman.com/">Are You a Human?</a>, breaks down the remainder:
 <blockquote>